tarik-gadoumi/hiring-test/README.md

 The final result :).<br/>
 File located at [/src/App/UI/Users/List/index.js](./src/App/UI/Users/List/index.js).<br/>
-if you wonder why i surround dispatch comming from Props with  useSafeDispatch(dispatch) ? it's for avoiding setState warnings on unmounted React components here is an amazing video made by the famous Kent C.Dodds explaining why we need to do so : ***https://www.youtube.com/watch?v=8BNdxFzMeVg&t=221s*** .
+if you wonder why i surround dispatch comming from Props with  useSafeDispatch(dispatch) ? it's for avoiding setState warnings on unmounted React components here is an amazing video made by the amazing instructor Kent C.Dodds explaining why we need to do so : ***https://www.youtube.com/watch?v=8BNdxFzMeVg&t=221s*** .

 To replicate the warning follow these steps :